rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 CW9166I-A-6                      3     CW9166I-A            cc9c.3ef7.e440 6c8d.772e.63a0 MX   -A   172.16.26.189                             Registered   default location
 ```

 The way Access Points work in the 9800 is by usings tags, they are used to control the features that are available for each AP.
-The tags are assigned to the access points as part of the rule engine that runs on the controller and comes into effect during the AP join process.
+The tags are assigned to the access points as part of the rule engine that runs on the Controller and comes into effect during the AP join process.

 Verify what tags where applied to the access point.
 Use "**show ap tag summary**" command.